 I breed for correct temperament, structure, and sound movement as defined by AKC Breed Standard for Aussies and MAS.
 I spend many hours researching and planning each litter of puppies that I have.

 I take extra care in raising my puppies ensuring that all their needs are met both physically and mentally.
 My puppies are born and raised in my home.
 I utilize proven puppy rearing methods that are designed to help ensure that puppies develop into confident well-adjusted adults.
-New owners will be provided with information so that they can continue to provide socialization, training and health care once their puppy goes home with them.
+New owners will be provided with information so that they understand the importance of socialization, training and health care once their puppy goes home with them.
 Our relationship doesn't end when you take your new puppy home.
-I am always available and happy to offer advice and guidance should you need it.
+I am always available and happy to offer advice, and guidance should you need it.
 I love to hear from all my puppy families and appreciate updates and photos periodically.

 I would like to offer a brief word of caution to all potential puppy buyers: Backyard breeders, commercial breeders, brokers and puppy shops are just waiting to lure you in and take your money.
-These types of breeders are usually unaware of health concerns, breed standards or even the proper rearing of puppies.
-Their goal is purely profit motivated.
+These types of breeders are usually unaware of health issues, breed standards or even the proper rearing of puppies.
+Their goal is purely profit motivated meaning no planning has gone into the litter.
+Whatever female and male that they happened to have access to got put together often with no health screenings.

 Your best bet is to buy from a knowledgeable reputable hobby/preservation type of breeder usually that person is someone that shows or competes with their dogs.
 This type of breeder has a well thought out breeding plan that utilizes current available health test, breed standards, pedigrees, show and performance records.
 These breeders are far more interested in producing quality dogs and are usually looking to breed their next top performer or show dog for themselves.